 Since arriving at Furman as Director of Athletics in August 2019, Jason Donnelly has brought a new energy and excitement to Furman Athletics with an emphasis on a first-class student-athlete experience and enhanced alumni and external engagement strategy.
 Under Donnelly’s leadership, Furman Athletics strives to inspire, educate and develop outstanding student-athletes through a culture of excellence, prestigious liberal arts and sciences education, and nationally competitive athletics programs.

-Donnelly joined Furman as athletics director in August of 2019.
-He came to the university from Villanova University, where he most recently served as senior associate athletics director and executive director of athletics development (2015-2019).
+Jason came to Furman from Villanova University, where he most recently served as senior associate athletics director and executive director of athletics development (2015-2019).
 He was responsible for leading the Villanova Athletics Fund, managing fundraising and external support for all 24 varsity sports.
-During that time, Donnelly helped raise more than $120 million for Villanova Athletics, including three consecutive record-breaking fundraising years representing a 330% increase in dollars raised.
+During that time, he helped raise more than $120 million for Villanova Athletics, including three consecutive record-breaking fundraising years representing a 330% increase in dollars raised.

-A native of Colonia, New Jersey, Donnelly graduated from Muhlenberg in 1999, where he played basketball and was a student leader, and he has completed his coursework toward a master’s of public administration from Villanova.
-Donnelly and his wife, Rachel, a native of Baskersville, North Carolina, have three children—Aidan (9), Raeyln (7) and Allister (3).
+A native of Colonia, New Jersey, Jason graduated in 1999 from Muhlenberg, where he played varsity basketball and was a student leader.
+In addition, he has a Master’s of Public Administration from Villanova.
+Jason and his wife, Rachel, a native of Bakersville, North Carolina, have three children—Aidan (10), Raeyln (8) and Allister (4).